 whose sides run parallel to the original cone here.

-Whereas the yellow star's tips are away from the monkey's body, four of
+While the yellow star's tips do not coincide with the monkey's body,

 forming a grill-like pattern on the bottom right of the glyph, average

-out to 60° with the long line crossing
+out to 60° held with the long line crossing

 the grill near its midle.
-Of those sixteen lines, fully a
+Of the sixteen lines, fully a

-half comes very close to the perfect 60° with the
+half comes very close to the perfect 60°.
+If completed

 triangles as in the diagram below, an extensive geometric harmony is